sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 • for cmtk library with munger browse for the location in your fiji folder Fiji.app/lib/cmtk_munger_wsl_linux

+• Very important to avoid any spaces or special characters in your files and folders names

 • your data, refbrain and working directory can be wherever on your windows drives, you can browse for them from the gui, they will be in /mnt , (for example to go to your windows desktop folder /mnt/c/users/username/desktop)

 • make sure that none of the file or directory names containing spaces